 Most Redgate tools are licensed per user.
 This means that if you are the owner of a Redgate license you are entitled to install that license on as many machines as you need.
 If, for example, you are planning to use the license at work, on a laptop at home and on a VM you can install on all three by logging in with your Redgate ID each time you activate on a new machine.

-There are two ways in which a Redgate ID can become associated with a license as a User.
+There are two ways in which a Redgate ID can become associated with a license as a user.

-Server and capacity based licensing
+Server based licensing

 SQL Monitor and SQL Backup are licensed per server.
 You can find more information on how SQL Monitor licenses are allocated here.